LeXiang Intelligence

 Venture Round in 2014

-Leleda is a mobile phone service platform that specializes in offering repair and replacement services for Apple products.
-The company operates an online-to-offline (O2O) platform that facilitates a range of services, including mobile phone repairs, trade-in programs, and used phone recycling.
-By focusing on the needs of Apple device users, Leleda aims to provide efficient and reliable solutions for maintaining and upgrading mobile technology.
+Leleda is a mobile phone service platform that specializes in providing repair and replacement services for Apple products.
+The company operates an online-to-offline (O2O) model, enabling customers to access a range of services including mobile phone repair, trade-in options, and used phone recycling.
+By focusing on these core areas, Leleda aims to offer convenient solutions for users looking to maintain or upgrade their mobile devices.

 SimpliSafe